Nano Dimension Ltd. [NNDM] stock Reiterated by Maxim Group analyst, price target now $8

-Nano Dimension Ltd. [NASDAQ: NNDM] plunged by -$0.19 during the normal trading session on Tuesday and reaching a high of $5.55 during the day while it closed the day at $4.99.
-The company report on November 24, 2020 that NANO DIMENSION CLOSES $100 MILLION REGISTERED DIRECT OFFERING.
+Nano Dimension Ltd. [NASDAQ: NNDM] plunged by -$0.13 during the normal trading session on Monday and reaching a high of $7.15 during the day while it closed the day at $6.40.
+The company report on November 30, 2020 that Nano Dimension Prices $60 Million Registered Direct Offering.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.